dseguy/changedBehavior/behavior/incrementNonAlphanumeric.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Increment on non-alphanumeric string is deprecated in /codes/incrementNonAlphanumeric.php on line 4
+   PHP Deprecated:  Increment on non-alphanumeric string is deprecated

-   Deprecated: Increment on non-alphanumeric string is deprecated in /codes/incrementNonAlphanumeric.php on line 4 ;
+   Deprecated: Increment on non-alphanumeric string is deprecated ;

 After
 ______
 .. code-block:: output

-   PHP Deprecated:  Increment on non-numeric string is deprecated, use str_increment() instead in /codes/incrementNonAlphanumeric.php on line 4
+   PHP Deprecated:  Increment on non-numeric string is deprecated, use str_increment() instead

-   Deprecated: Increment on non-numeric string is deprecated, use str_increment() instead in /codes/incrementNonAlphanumeric.php on line 4
+   Deprecated: Increment on non-numeric string is deprecated, use str_increment() instead
-   ;

 PHP version change